Which Is Better: Side-by-Side Double Stroller or Tandem Double Stroller

 - Tandems with a smaller “rumble seat,” such as the UPPABaby Vista or the Britax B-Ready, feature one.
 Only little children can fit in the second seat because it generally only has a 35lb weight capacity.
 When you’re testing out multiple configurations, this can be an issue.

 - Depending on the arrangement you select, tandems can be fairly front heavy.
-You should be OK as long as you can place a smaller youngster in the front.
+You should be OK as long as you can place a smaller baby in the front.

 Side-by-Side Strollers Advantages

 - Both seats in side-by-side strollers have high weight restrictions.
-This means you’ll never have to stress about which youngster should sit in which seat again!
+This means you’ll never have to stress about which baby should sit in which seat again!

 - In many respects, both kids are “on the same level.”
 Their chairs can always be fully reclined, there is always enough leg room, and there is always enough shade where it is needed.